Frank Family Vineyards

 "At this point, the winery is where my heart is"

-Of all the luminaries who have made their way to Napa Valley and settled into the business of making marvelous wines, none has possessed a more distinctive resumé than Rich Frank of this month’s Diamond Series selection, Frank Family Vineyards.
+Of all the luminaries who have made their way to Napa Valley and settled into the business of making marvelous wines, none has possessed a more distinctive resume than Rich Frank of this month’s Platinum Wine Club selection, Frank Family Vineyards.

 Rich Frank served in a number of top Hollywood positions, including Chairman of Walt Disney Television and Communications and President of Walt Disney Studios.
 He also oversaw development of the Disney Channel.
 Prior to Disney, Rich Frank was President of the Paramount Television Group and one of the founders of the USA Network.
 He was ultimately responsible for television series like Cheers, Taxi, Winds of War and Golden Girls.
 Talk shows such as Ellen and Regis and Kathie Lee, and movies including Good Morning Vietnam, Pretty Women, Father of the Bride and The Lion King achieved success under his aegis.
 He was also President of the Academy of Television Arts and Sciences for six years and active in a number of other prestigious associations.